JamesHBickerton/DevNotes/Notes/html.md

 To add comments or block out comments on CSS - /* */ . "ctrl /" will automatically comment out a CSS declaration.

 For classes, it is good to use - between spaces.
 Classes should be used before ID's (always use classes).
+This makes sure you avoid any errors by using ID's in the future - especially if you have a very big project full of code.

-To remove bullet points from lists, you need to use the list-style selector.
+To remove bullet points from lists, you need to use the <strong>list-style</strong> property.

+<strong>Colours</strong> can be represented by <em>the RGB model</em> (R, G, B).
+These can be values up to 255.
+I.e. Red would be (255, 0, 0).
+You can also use the <em>RGBA</em> model - the extra colour option is for transparency/alpha (which is used as a decimal).
+Colours can also be used with the <em>hexadecimal notation</em>.
+This is more commonly used - i.e. '#00ffff" (00 is red, ff is green, ff is blue).
+You can also use shorthand with this, i.e. '#0ff'.

+A pseudo class is used by writing a ':' in between selectors.
+An example would be the 'li:first-child' which means that the first child element inside of the parent element will be selected, and then whatever property and value is selected will only impact the first-child of that container.
+This can be the same for last-child, nth-child(2), nth-child(3), nth-child(odd), nth-child(even) etc.